nissbran/identity-server-workshop/README.md

 1. Open the solution file for the workshop.
 2. Compile and start the admin api.
-3. Import the postman collection to postman
+3. Import the [Postman collection](postman/IdentityServer.postman_collection.json) to postman
 4. Try creating some accounts and cards using postman.
+These request are in the Preparations folder in the collection.